Securing Applications and Services

 |

-In this tutorial, we will work with a version that has been modified for the tutorial.
+For this tutorial, we will work with a version modified specifically for the exercises.
+The repository for this modified version is:

-To get started, clone the repository and switch to the rh-sso-base-7.6
+To get started, clone the repository and switch to the rh-sso-base-7.6 branch:

 git clone -b rh-sso-base-7.6 https://github.com/aolle/quarkus-petclinic.git

-The application is prepared to be deployed on top of Red Hat OpenShift.
-The application project contains the Quarkus OpenShift extension (k8s
+The application is prepared for deployment on Red Hat OpenShift.

-Test the application, follow these steps:
+Test the application by following these steps:

 -